Gary Redus: Philadelphia Phillies

-The Phillies traded him to the Chicago White Sox March 26, 1987 in exchange for Joe Cowley and cash.
+He was traded along with Tom Hume from the Reds to the Phillies for John Denny and Jeff Gray on December 11, 1985.

 Chicago White sox

+The Phillies traded him to the Chicago White Sox March 26, 1987 in exchange for Joe Cowley and cash.
 In 1987, that season, Redus finished third in stolen bases in the American League with 52.

 Pittsburgh Pirates

 Chicago traded Redus to the Pittsburgh Pirates in 1988 in exchange for Mike Diaz.

 On August 25, 1989, Redus hit for the cycle for the Pirates in a 12–3 victory over the Reds.

 Redus had his best offensive season in 1989, and helped the Pirates to three straight National League East division titles from 1990 to 1992, but his production was hampered by injuries; after 1988, he never appeared in more than 98 games in any regular season.
 Redus led all batters with a .438 average (7-for-16) through the first six games of the 1992 National League Championship Series, having started four games at first base, and appearing as a pinch hitter once.
 Pirates manager Jim Leyland opted not to play Redus in the decisive seventh game, favoring left-handed batters against right-handed pitcher John Smoltz of the Atlanta Braves.
 In the seventh game, the Braves scored three times in the bottom of the ninth to erase a 2–0 Pirates lead and capture the National League pennant.